5T33Z0/OC-Little-Translated/05_Laptop-specific_Patches/Brightness_Key_Shortcuts/Customizing_ThinkPad_Keyboard_Shortcuts.md

-# Customizing Lenovo Keyboard Fn Shortcuts
+# Customizing Lenovo Keyboard `Fn` Shortcuts

-OC-Little contains a brightness shortcut SSDT for ThinkPads, which essentially maps Fn + F5 and Fn + F6 to F14 and F15 to control the brightness of the internal display in macOS.
+OC-Little contains an SSDT to remap brightness shortcut keys for ThinkPads, which essentially remaps Fn + F5 and Fn + F6 to F14 and F15 to control the brightness of the internal display in macOS.

 Let's look at the code: